Jack Baylis, President and CEO, The Baylis Group, LLC

 Mr. Nicholson earned a Bachelor of Arts degree in Economics from Stanford University, a Master of Business Administration degree from the University of Chicago, and a Master of Science degree in Economics from the London School of Economics.

-Tom Noonan is Chairman and CEO of JouleX, an innovative energy management company that that is pioneering a new approach to energy conservation across the IT infrastructure.
+Tom Noonan is the General Manager of Cisco Energy Services.
+Noonan is former Chairman and CEO of JouleX, an innovative energy management company that is pioneering a new approach to energy conservation across the IT infrastructure.
 He is also a founding partner of TechOperators LLC, a technology investment firm comprised of partners who are proven operators.
 Noonan is the former Chairman, President, and Chief Executive Officer of Internet Security Systems, Inc., which was recently acquired by IBM.
-Under Noonan’s leadership, ISS revenue soared from startup in 1995 to nearly $400 million dollars in its first decade.
+Under Noonan’s leadership, ISS revenue soared from a startup in 1995 to nearly $400 million in its first decade.

 Gregory Peters, Chairman & Chief Executive Officer, News Distribution Network, Inc.